Fuzzy dark matter simulations: Numerical methods

 represent the `kick' and `drift' operators, respectively.
 This method separates the nonlinear evolution due to the potential term (kick) from the linear evolution due to the kinetic term (drift).
 For a given wave function and potential at time $t$, the evolution proceeds by first applying the kick operator for a half time step, followed by the drift operator for a full time step.
 The potential is then recomputed at $t+\Dt$, and a final half-step kick is applied.
 This procedure is analogous to the `kick-drift-kick (KDK)' scheme commonly employed in $N$-body simulations.
 To enhance computational efficiency, the initial kick of the current step and the last kick of the previous step can be combined into a single full-step update.
 Higher-order schemes are also available \citep{Levkov2018, Schwabe2020}.

 The kick operator involves only algebraic operations in position space.
 Specifically, it rotates the phase of the wave function while leaving the density unchanged.
-The corresponding time-step constraint can thus be determined by limiting the phase change per time step to below $2\pi$, thereby avoiding phase aliasing:
+The corresponding time-step constraint is commonly set by limiting the phase change per time step to below $2\pi$ \citep{Feit1982}, thereby avoiding phase aliasing: